-(From the editor: This story originally ran in the Fall 2014 issue of Psoriasis Advance.
+(Editor's note: This story originally ran in the Fall 2014 issue of Psoriasis Advance.
 We're pleased to present it here, with a 2017 update at the end.)

 The Tough Mudder obstacle course is often called the toughest event on the planet.

 It covers more than 10 miles and features 20 obstacles, but for Steve Bishkoff, 45, of Oakhurst, New Jersey, there was one additonal challenge: his psoriatic arthritis (PsA).

 Diagnosed in 2009, Bishkoff, who is a member of the NPF Board of Directors, wasn't always athletic.
 But when his wife, Tracy Bishkoff, 48, finished colon cancer treatment five years ago, the pair committed to changing their lifestyle through exercise and clean eating.

 "It has had a tremendous effect," Steve Bishkoff said.
 "Before, I wasn't sedentary, really.
 I played golf, but I wasn't moving my body a lot.
 I had aches, pains, swelling, but a regular exercise program, different diet and my current medicine have had a very positive impact on the disease."

 So much so that last October, the Bishkoffs took part in the Tri-State Tough Mudder together.
 Already 5K veterans, they trained for 12 weeks through a special program offered at their gym.
 But Tracy Bishkoff said nothing could prepare them for the intensity of the event, which she describes as "scary and intimidating."

 Like all Tough Mudders, the Tri-State course features obstacles – including an electrical gauntlet – designed by British Special Forces, and "your job is to get everybody on your team through," Steve Bishkoff said.

 He took that job very seriously.